vishandi/tp/docs/UserGuide.md

 * `NAME` should only contain alphanumeric characters and be at most 30 characters long.
 It should not be blank.
 * `PHONE_NUMBER` should only contain numeric characters, and should be 3-15 digits long.
 * `TELEGRAM`, if specified, should only contain alphanumeric characters and underscore (_), and should be 5-40 characters long.
+It also should not have multiple consecutive underscores or begin or end with an underscore, or be blank.
 * `GITHUB`, if specified, should only contain alphanumeric characters and hyphen (-), and be at most 39 characters long.
 It also should not have multiple consecutive hyphens or begin or end with a hyphen, or be blank.
 * `ADDRESS` should only contain alphanumeric characters and the following punctuations: **!"#$&'()\*+,-.:;<=>?@**.
 Its length should not exceed 80 characters.
 * `EMAIL` should be a **valid** email with length not exceeding 60 characters.